Alejandro Ferrer López

 Alejandro Guillermo Ferrer López (born February 1, 1967, in Panama City, Panama) is a Panamanian politician and lawyer.
-He was Vice Chancellor of Panama, Minister of Commerce and Industry and served as Minister of Foreign Affairs of Panama from July 1, 2019, to December 2, 2020.
+Minister of Commerce and Industry and served as Minister of Foreign Affairs of Panama from July 1, 2019, to December 2, 2020.

 Biography

 He was born in Panama on February 1, 1967, son of Enna López de Ferrer and Alejandro Ferrer Stanziola.
 He is married to Irene Arias Galindo and has 2 daughters.

 Ferrer graduated from Colegio La Salle and continued his university studies at the Universidad Católica Santa María La Antigua, where in 1990 he graduated with a degree in law and political science, summa cum laude.
 In 1992 he obtained a Master in Law and in 2000, a doctorate in law science from the University of Michigan, as a Fulbright Scholar.
 He also participated in a course on global leadership and public policies for the 21st century at Harvard University.

 In 2008, Ferrer received the title of Global Young Leader of the World Economic Forum and the Integrity Award, Government Ethics category, from the Panamanian chapter of Transparency International.
 During his tenure, he was recognized along with the Electoral Tribunal as the entities with the greatest transparency in the obligation to inform by the Pro-Justice Citizen Alliance.

 He was president of the Amador Foundation (Museum of Biodiversity) from 2006 to 2013.